lm-sys/RouteLLM/examples/routing_to_local_models.md

 ```
 Now, the Ollama server will be running at `http://localhost:11434/v1`.

-Next, you have 2 options depending on your use case: either replacing an existing OpenAI client in your Python code, or launching an OpenAI-compatible server.
+Next, you have 2 options depending on your use case: either replace the OpenAI client in your Python code, or launch an OpenAI-compatible server.

 ## Option A: Replace existing OpenAI client

-2. Create a RouteLLM controller with the `mf` router, specifying the local Llama 3 8B model as the weak model:
+2. Create a RouteLLM controller with the `mf` router, specifying the local Llama 3 8B as the weak model:
 ```python
 os.environ["OPENAI_API_KEY"] = "sk-XXXXXX"